franzbu/WinHammer.spoon/README.md

 # WinHammer

-WinHammer is a window manager for macOS that combines keyboard and mouse operations to manage windows and spaces in an efficient way.
+WinHammer is a window manager for macOS that combines keyboard and mouse operations to help managing windows and spaces in an efficient way.

 A special feature of WinHammer is its dynamic approach, i.e., windows can be snapped into positions of a dynamically changing grid size with a flick of your mouse.
 Windows can also be moved without having to position your cursor; any area within the window will do.
 Optionally, windows can also be resized.